CMS Releases 2025 Quality Payment Program Final Rule: What It Means for MIPS Reporting

 Performance Category Reweighting

-CMS proposes allowing clinicians to request reweighting of quality, improvement activities, or Promoting Interoperability categories if their data is inaccessible or not submitted due to issues with a third-party intermediary.
+CMS will allow clinicians to request reweighting of quality, improvement activities, or Promoting Interoperability categories if their data is inaccessible or not submitted due to issues with a third-party intermediary.
 CMS will consider whether the clinician was aware of the issue, took steps to correct it, and if the issue resulted in no data being submitted.
 Requests must be submitted through the QPP Service Center by November 1 before the relevant MIPS payment year, starting with the 2024 performance period and 2026 MIPS payment year.

 Medicare Shared Savings Program (MSSP) Accountable Care Organizations (ACOs)

-CMS proposes several significant updates to the quality measure reporting and scoring process for MSSP ACOs starting in 2025.
-It would establish the new APP Plus quality measure set, which MSSP ACOs will be required to use starting in 2025.
-The measure set will begin with eight measures and expand to eleven by 2028.
-CMS would also limit reporting options to eCQMs and Medicare CQMs, using flat benchmarks for Medicare CQMs during the first two performance periods, and continuing incentives for full eCQM reporting.
-More information about these proposed changes can be found here.
+CMS made several significant updates to the quality measure reporting and scoring process for MSSP ACOs starting in 2025.
+It establishes the new APP Plus quality measure set, which MSSP ACOs will be required to use starting in 2025.
+The measure set will begin with six measures and expand to eleven by 2028.
+Starting in performance year 2025, ACOs using the APP Plus quality measure set will have only three reporting options: eCQMs, MIPS CQMs, and Medicare CQMs.
+Flat benchmarks will be used for Medicare CQMs during the first two performance periods.
+To encourage ACOs to transition more quickly to eCQMs and take advantage of digital data and interoperability, CMS is extending the eCQM/MIPS CQM reporting incentive.
+More information about these changes can be found here.

 2025 MIPS Proposed Rule